Primitive geodesic lengths and (almost) arithmetic progressions: Introduction

 \begin{thm} Let $M$ be a closed, smooth manifold and let $\mathcal M(M)$ denote the space of all negatively curved Riemannian metrics on $M$, equipped with the Lipschitz topology.
 If $\mathcal X(M) \subseteq \mathcal M(M)$ is the set of negatively curved metrics $g$ whose primitive length spectrum $\Cal{L}_p (M,g)$ has no arithmetic progression, then $\mathcal X(M)$ is a dense $G_\delta$ set inside $\mathcal M(M)$. \end{thm}

 Recall that any two Riemannian metrics $g,h$ on the manifold $M$ are automatically bi-Lipschitz equivalent to each other.
-Let $1\leq \lambda_0$ denote the infimum of the set of real numbers $\lambda$ such that there exists a $\lambda$--bi-Lipschitz map
+Let $1\leq \lambda_0$ denote the infimum of the set of real numbers $\lambda$ such that there exists a $\lambda$--bi-Lipschitz map $f_\lambda\colon (M, g) \to (M,g')$ homotopic to the identity map.
 The \textbf{Lipschitz distance} between $g,g'$ is defined to be $\log (\lambda_0)$, and the \textbf{Lipschitz topology} on the space of metrics is the topology induced by this metric.
 The key to establishing Theorem \ref{noAP-G-delta-dense} lies in showing that any negatively curved metric can be slightly perturbed to have no arithmetic progression: